Olivia Rowlandson Milns1

 Douglas Walter Campbell was born on 6 March 1877.2 He was the son of Lord Walter Campbell and Olivia Rowlandson Milns.1 He married, firstly, Aimeé Marie Suzanne Lawrence, daughter of John Riker Lawrence and Margaretta Quick, on 28 November 1899.2 He married, secondly, Lilian Elizabeth Lutley Sclater, daughter of Philip Lutley Sclater and Jane Anne Eliza Hunter Blair, on 17 June 1920.2 He died on 5 January 1926 at age 48, from an illness contracted during World War One.1

-Douglas Walter Campbell was educated at Charterhouse School, Godalming, Surrey, England.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.2 He fought in the First World War.2 He gained the rank of officer in the service of the 30th Lancers, IEF.2
+He was educated at Charterhouse School, Godalming, Surrey, EnglandG.2 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.2 He fought in the First World War.2 He gained the rank of officer in the 30th Lancers, IEF.2

 Child of Douglas Walter Campbell and Aimeé Marie Suzanne Lawrence